karmab/kcli-ztp/docs/index.md

 Adding a reserved ip entry for ip 192.168.129.22 and mac aa:aa:aa:aa:bb:03 lab-master-2 deployed on local
 Injecting private key for lab-installer
-Creating dns entry for lab-installer.karmalabs.com in network lab-baremetal Waiting 5 seconds to grab ip...
+Creating dns entry for lab-installer.karmalabs.local in network lab-baremetal Waiting 5 seconds to grab ip...
 Waiting 5 seconds to grab ip...
 Waiting 5 seconds to grab ip...